 It’s not easy to fill a boat with foam to create buoyancy.
 The more space that needs to be filled, the harder it is to do it in the necessary time frame before all of the components have dried and set.

 The boat must sit in the mold for some time, which slows manufacturing, especially with the amount of room larger boats would take up.

 Boats larger than 30 feet are much more likely to be used for liveaboard and extended trips, unlike boats that are under 30 feet, which are more commonly used as day cruisers.
 That means that larger boats need more space for storage.

 The foam takes up a lot of room.
 In fact, it may take as much as 6 or 7 cubic feet of foam to fill a boat that’s about 35 ft long.
 That’s an awful lot of room to take up in a boat that could otherwise be used for living space or storage.

-Because of construction difficulties and because of the specialized skills often needed to make a boat unsinkable, these boats cost more.
+These boats cost more because of construction difficulties and the specialized skills often needed to make a boat unsinkable.

 Consumers can typically afford the additional cost in boats under 30 feet, but when this additional cost is added to boats more than 30 ft, it may become harder to sell an unsinkable boat.

 Makers considering the cost-benefit analysis often decide that it is not worth investing in boats over 30 feet that are unsinkable.